Park So-dam: 2013–2016: Early career

 Park graduated from Korea National University of Arts in February 2014.
 Park took on small roles in the mainstream films Scarlet Innocence and The Royal Tailor.

 She broke into the mainstream in 2015 after making a strong impression with her performance in The Silenced, which nabbed her a win for Best Supporting Actress from the Busan Film Critics Awards.
 She then featured in box office hits Veteran and The Throne, which led to her casting in the critically acclaimed mystery thriller The Priests.
-Her role as an evil possessed high school student won her multiple Best New Actress nods.
+Her role as an evil possessed high school student won her multiple Best New Actress nods and awards.

 Park also expanded her filmography to television.
 She made her debut in OnStyle network's first drama, titled My First Time.
 Written by Jung Hyun-jung and directed by Lee Jung-hyo, the story follows a group of six young people who gather on a rooftop to escape their problems.
 Park starred alongside Choi Min-ho, Kim Min-jae, Jung Yoo-jin, Lee Yi-kyung, and Cho Hye-jung.
 The eight-episode series aired weekly on Wednesdays, starting on October 7, 2015.
 For her performance, she was nominated for Best New Actress – Television at the 52nd Baeksang Arts Awards.

 In 2016, she took the lead role in KBS2's medical drama A Beautiful Mind and tvN's romantic comedy series Cinderella with Four Knights.
 She then appeared in 2016 revival of the hit play Closer, by Patrick Marber, opposite Bae Seong-woo, Seo Hyun-woo, Kim So-jin, and Kim Seon-ho.

 2019–present: Rising popularity through Parasite and career breakthrough

-In 2019, Park So-dam starred as Ki-jung in Bong Joon-ho's black comedy, Parasite. film became a global cultural phenomenon, earning the Academy Award for Best Picture and achieving significant box office success in South Korea and internationally.
+In 2019, Park So-dam starred as Ki-jung in Bong Joon-ho's black comedy, Parasite.
+The film became a global cultural phenomenon, earning the Academy Award for Best Picture and achieving significant box office success in South Korea and internationally.
 Park's performance as a crafty, whipsmart younger sister of the Kim family was widely praised, with her "Jessica Jingle", a mnemonic, becoming a well-known part of the film.
 She and the rest of the cast received multiple award nominations for Best Ensemble, and they collectively won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

 Later that year, Park began filming the chase film Special Delivery, with principal photography starting on May 29, 2019.
 In addition to her film work, she appeared on the tvN variety show Three Meals a Day: Mountain Village along with Yum Jung-ah and Yoon Se-ah.

-In 2020, Park was cast as an aspiring makeup artist in the youth drama Record of Youth as an aspiring makeup artist, co-starring with Park Bo-gum.
+In 2020, Park was cast in the youth drama Record of Youth as an aspiring makeup artist, co-starring with Park Bo-gum.
 She also participated in the camping variety show Gamsung Camping with Park Na-rae, Ahn Young-mi, Son Na-eun, Solar.
 Later that year, she returned to the stage to reprise her role in the play The Student and Mr. Henri, which she had previously performed in 2017.